How do you create (E-commerce) events in Google Tag Manager?

 This list is not all-encompassing, but to keep it organized, we limit ourselves to this list.

 Note!
 These variables are based on a standard GA4 DataLayer.
-In the Google Tag Manager preview mode, see how your DataLayer is structured.
+In Google Tag Manager preview mode, see how your DataLayer is built.
 In the video below, we show you how to do this.

 To send these parameters along with the events we created in steps 2 and 3, we first go to variables in GTM:

-Naming Variables works as follows: you name the parameter you want to track by naming the route in the datalayer code from left to right, separated by a dot.
-What do we mean by that?
+Naming variables works like this: you name the parameter you want to track by naming its path in the datalayer code from left to right, separated by a dot.
+What do we mean by this?
 Suppose we want to measure the paramater 'value' in this datalayer:

-By checking how the Data Layer comes in in sample mode, you can discover how to name each parameter as a variable in GTM.
-In the example below, you can see that the price of a product as e-commerce comes in as price.
-Therefore, we should also call it as a variable ecommerce.price.
+By checking how the Data Layer comes in in the example mode, you can discover for each parameter how to name it as a variable in GTM.
+In the example below, you can see that the price of a product comes in as ecommerce as price.
+Therefore, we should also name it as a variable ecommerce.price.

-To track B2B events with Google Tag Manager, start by using built-in variables that Google Tag Manager (GTM) already provides.
-These variables automatically capture actions such as filling in form fields or clicking on a phone number.
-The advantage of this is that you often don't need to add an additional datalayer to track these events, which streamlines the process.
+To track B2B events with Google Tag Manager, start by using built-in variables that GTM already provides.
+These variables automatically capture actions such as form fields being filled out or clicking on a phone number.
+The benefit of this is that you often don't need to add an additional datalayer to track these events, which streamlines the process.

-Then you set triggers for the B2B events you want to measure.
+Next, set up triggers for the B2B events you want to measure.
 You do this by going to Triggers and creating a new trigger.
 Give the trigger a clear name, such as GA4 Event contact form, and choose Form submission as the trigger type.
-Here you select All Forms to ensure that the trigger becomes active for every completed form on your site.
+Here you select All Forms to ensure that the trigger becomes active for every form completed on your site.

 After setting up your triggers, the next step is to create the tags associated with these triggers.
 You go to Tags and create a new tag.
-Choose the Google Analytics: GA4 Event type.
-This is where you enter your Measurement ID and give the event a name, such as contact form.
+Choose the type of Google Analytics: GA4 Event.
+Here you enter your Measurement ID and give the event a name, such as contact form.
 Then you link this tag to the trigger you created earlier.

 What's next?